 Step #11 – Offer yourself forgiveness

-It might seem counterintuitive to forgive yourself after a betrayal, but commonly the blame for a betrayal ends up landing on the betrayed.
-A person might ask themselves how they missed the signs, or what they did wrong to deserve this.
+It might seem counterintuitive to forgive yourself after a serious betrayal., but commonly the blame for a betrayal ends up landing on the betrayed.
+A person still feeling betrayed might ask themselves how they missed the signs, or what they did wrong to deserve this.
 Realizing that you, the betrayed, are not to blame, and working on owning what is and isn’t yours furthers your healing.

 To forgive yourself, you could say the words out loud or write them down.
 Forgiving yourself doesn’t have to be a singular event either.
 Forgiving yourself each day, at least once a day, helps you to believe it, and helps to heal the pain of betrayal.